A new era for online notarisation: how My Notary is reinventing a centuries-old profession

 What this means for individuals and businesses

-For an individual signer, the practical effect is straightforward: a notarisation that used to require three appointments, two trips, and a week of waiting now takes a single video session.
-The same document, the same legal weight, in a fraction of the time.
+For an individual signer: a notarisation that used to require three appointments, two trips, and a week of waiting now takes a single video session.

-For businesses, the impact is structural.
-Companies that previously delayed cross-border signings because of notarisation bottlenecks can now move at the speed of their own decision-making.
+For businesses: companies that previously delayed cross-border signings because of notarisation bottlenecks can now move at the speed of their own decision-making.
 Property transactions, corporate authorisations, inheritance proceedings, and international contracts no longer have to slow down for an administrative step.
-The notarisation becomes part of the flow rather than a barrier in front of it.

 A vision built for what comes next

-The current wave of online notarisation is just the beginning.
-The direction of travel is clear: increasingly automated identity verification, real-time apostille issuance, cross-border interoperability, and seamless integration with the digital tools that businesses already use.
+The direction of travel is clear: increasingly automated identity verification, broader cross-border interoperability, and seamless integration with the digital tools that businesses already use.
 My Notary is building toward that future rather than reacting to it.

 Book your first session today and see what notarisation looks like when it is rebuilt from the ground up for how people actually live and work.